eduardokota/eduardokota.github.io/README.md

 #(ᴼДᴼ)**→**(^ω^)

 This is just a personal test/draft/sandbox and I'm just a beginner.

-For a while..., I'll practice offline in this week, before putting something here.
+I'm practicing offline in Atom editor.